josiah-tesfu/Coffee-Order-App/README.md

 source: The persistence code for this project is based on the JsonSerializationDemo project.

 source: Icon "coffee_cup.png" made by Freepik from www.flaticon.com

-Phase 4: Task 2

-    drip coffee has been added to the order
-    Fri Nov 26 16:47:13 PST 2021

-    drip coffee has been removed from the order
-    Fri Nov 26 16:47:16 PST 2021

-    drip coffee has been added to the order
-    Fri Nov 26 16:47:20 PST 2021

-    americano has been added to the order
-    Fri Nov 26 16:47:22 PST 2021

-    americano has been removed from the order
-    Fri Nov 26 16:47:26 PST 2021

-    Order saved to file ./data/currentOrder.json
-    Fri Nov 26 16:47:29 PST 2021

-    Order complete.
-    Fri Nov 26 16:47:31 PST 2021

-Phase 4: Task 3

-- I don't think my project needs significant refactoring, as I did a lot of that while I wrote my code.
-- I could refactor the OrderPanel class into two classes since it contains two panels: DrinkList and OrderSummary side by side which perform two different things.